majkamichal/naivebayes/index.md

 These specialized functions are carefully optimized for efficiency, utilizing linear algebra operations to excel when handling dense matrices.
-Additionally, they can also exploit *sparsity* of matrices for enhanced performance.
+Additionally, they can also exploit *sparsity* of matrices for enhanced performance and work in presence of missing data.
 The package also includes various helper functions to improve user experience.
 Moreover, users can access the general `naive_bayes()` function through the excellent `Caret` package, providing additional versatility.

 ## Installation